The Truncated Moment Problem for Unital Commutative R-Algebras: General truncated moment problems

 In this section we study the following generalization of the Classical truncated moment problem.

-\begin{dfn} Let $A$ be a unital commutative $\reals$--algebra. \ Given a closed subset $K$ of $\X{A}$, a linear subspace $B$ of $A$, and a linear functional $\map{L}{B}{\reals}$, the \emph{$B$--Truncated $K-$Moment Problem} asks whether there exists a positive Radon measure $\nu$ whose support is contained in $K$ such that
+\begin{dfn} Let $A$ be a unital commutative $\reals$--algebra.
+Given a closed subset $K$ of $\X{A}$, a linear subspace $B$ of $A$, and a linear functional $\map{L}{B}{\reals}$, the \emph{$B$--Truncated $K-$Moment Problem} asks whether there exists a positive Radon measure $\nu$ whose support is contained in $K$ such that

-When this representation exists, $\nu$ is called a $K$--representing measure for $L$. \end{dfn} The following is one of the main results of this article and provides a necessary and sufficient condition for the existence of a solution $\nu$ to the $B$--truncated $K$--moment problem, in the presence of a submultiplicative seminorm on $A$.
+When this representation exists, $\nu$ is called a $K$--representing measure for~$L$. \end{dfn} The following is one of the main results of this article and provides a necessary and sufficient condition for the existence of a solution $\nu$ to the $B$--truncated $K$--moment problem, in the presence of a submultiplicative seminorm on $A$.

-\begin{thm} Let $(A,\rho)$ be a seminormed algebra, $B$ a linear subspace of $A$, $d \in \mathbb{N}$, $S$ a $\ringsop{A}{2d}$--module, and $\map{L}{B}{\reals}$ a linear functional. \ Then $L$ admits an integral representation with respect to a positive Radon measure whose support is contained in $\Sp{\rho}{A}\cap\K{S}$ if and only if there exists a $D>0$ such that
+\begin{thm} Let $(A,\rho)$ be a seminormed algebra, $B$ a linear subspace of $A$, $d \in \mathbb{N}$, $S$ a $\ringsop{A}{2d}$--module, and $\map{L}{B}{\reals}$ a linear functional.
+Then $L$ admits an integral representation with respect to a positive Radon measure whose support is contained in $\Sp{\rho}{A}\cap\K{S}$ if and only if there exists a $D>0$ such that

-\end{thm} \begin{proof} ($\Rightarrow$) Suppose that $L$ admits an integral representation with respect to a positive Radon measure $\mu$ supported in $\Sp{\rho}{A}\cap\K{S}$. \ Then, in particular, $L$ admits a $\rho$--continuous extension $\bar{L}$ to $A$ which is also positive on $S$. \ Therefore,
+for all $b\in B$. \end{thm} \begin{proof} ($\Rightarrow$) Suppose that $L$ admits an integral representation with respect to a positive Radon measure $\mu$ supported in $\Sp{\rho}{A}\cap\K{S}$.
+Then, in particular, $L$ admits a $\rho$--continuous extension $\bar{L}$ to $A$ which is also positive on $S$.
+Therefore,

 Clearly for every $a\in A$ and $p\in S$, we have $\hat{a}\leq\hat{a}+\hat{p}$ on $\Sp{\rho}{A}\cap\K{S}$, and so